sqxiao000/sqxiao000/README.md

 <img src="https://i.pinimg.com/originals/24/41/da/2441dacfd5703b140a2816f82bd0f9c7.gif" width="800" height="350"/>

-I'm a MathFinance student at the University of Waterloo, passionate about mathematical research and quantitative finance.
+I'm Stella, a MathFinance student at the University of Waterloo, passionate about mathematical research and quantitative finance.
 I enjoy solving complex puzzles and being creative.

+I'm currently at a sales and trading internship at Bank of America.
+I am working on prediction models and enhancement of existing frameworks.
+I am learning about transformers in deep learning and how they are leveraged in financial markets and trading.

 <!--🔭 I’m currently working on a blog to expand my knowledge on data science, market research, web scraping and development.-->
 <!--